 The daily bag limit for dove in Indiana is generally set at 15 birds per hunter per day, but this can be subject to change based on annual regulations.

-Hunters should also be aware of any restrictions on hunting hours and shooting distances from roads or dwellings.
+Hunters should also be aware of any restrictions on hunting hours (such as 1/2 hour before sunrise to sunset) and shooting distances from roads or dwellings.

 For comprehensive details on bag limits and legal methods, always refer to the Indiana DNR’s official hunting regulations.